About Combo Waterhole

-The Koa Aboriginal people were the first to follow the Diamantina River—a web of life that traverses the land in braided channels—pioneering paths of trade and travel.
+The Koa people were the first to follow the Diamantina River—a web of life that traverses the land in braided channels—pioneering paths of trade and travel.
 Explorers followed, then settlers brought sheep and cattle and established a stock route.
 Cobb and Co. teams trotted close behind.
-Today visitors can explore the historic stone-pitched overshots and the most readily accessible Mitchell grass downs in the area.
+Today visitors can explore the historic stone-pitched overshots (crossings) and the most readily accessible Mitchell grass downs in the area.

 Read more about the nature, culture and history of Central West Queensland parks.

 Everything in Combo Waterhole Conservation Park is protected, including plants, animals and heritage sites and artefacts.
 Please appreciate, respect and help care for Combo Waterhole’s outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same.